This post may contain affiliate links. Please read my disclosure for more information.

 I don’t know if you’ve ever been shocked, but it’s unpleasant.
 It feels a lot like getting thwacked with a baseball bat if you ask me.
 But this wasn’t my first time, and after a few minutes and some ibuprofen, Inkling and I started up again.
 There’s no use in letting a mishap ruin a good hike, and damn was it a good hike.

 We had a great time strolling through the woods.
 Sometimes she gets excited and distracted by her surroundings, but I can’t blame her.
 She is, after all, a puppy.
 All in all, we both enjoyed our day hiking.

 When we returned to the car, I poured her some more water, and we both took a long drink.
 I reached down to pet her and noticed a tick crawling up one of her legs.
 I pulled it off, only to find another.
 Uh oh, mishap number two!

 As we drove home I continued to find ticks on the pup as she snoozed in the passenger seat.
 I called Clarissa, who picked up some tick shampoo so we could bathe the pup when I got back.
 Needless to say, she wasn’t happy about that, but she weathered it well.
 She’s a good dog.

 Why am I telling you this story?
-First it’s a nice reminder that you and your four legged friends need tick prevention when you’re in the wild (we have since switched to a more effective treatment for Inkling).
+First it’s a nice reminder that you and your four legged friends need tick prevention when you’re in the wild.
 But more than that, we had a good time despite the mishaps.
 Which is the best way to approach life.

 Seriously, shit happens and things go awry all the time.
 Are you going to let that stop you from enjoying yourself?
 I wouldn’t.
 Laugh in the face of whatever goes wrong, come through it stronger on the other side, and have fun no matter what disaster has turned up.
 Your life will be all the better for it.